Roy-lab/new-member/README.md

 ### Share

 1. This is **private repo**.
 Make sure you added the recipient to our Github group.
 2. Send them the link above.
-To share a specific section, hover over the section heading to expose the link; click on the link will jump you to the section-specific URL.
+To share a specific section, hover over the section heading to expose the link; clicking on the link will jump you to the section-specific URL.
 ![Hover over the section heading to expose the link](./section-link.png)

 ### Update